 Please note: Consumption of alcohol is NOT a compulsory part of the course and other methods of identifying and obtaining knowledge of products can easily be employed on request.

-This is a very hands-on programme and you will spend 70% of your time in an applied, directed learning situation.
-You will then be expected to contribute 30% of self-directed study.
+You will spend 70% of your time in an applied, directed learning situation and 30% with self-directed study.

 Further study options

-Progress into our New Zealand Certificate in Food and Beverage Service (Level 4) (Restaurant Services) to advance your skills and increase your employment opportunities.
+Progress into our New Zealand Certificate in Food and Beverage Service (Level 4) (Restaurant Services) - (Semester Two only) to advance your skills and increase your employment opportunities.
 Another option is the New Zealand Certificate in Cookery (Level 3).

 Student loans and allowances